John Glenn: World War II

 At the end of his one-year tour of duty in February 1945, Glenn was assigned to Marine Corps Air Station Cherry Point in North Carolina, then to Naval Air Station Patuxent River in Maryland.
 He was promoted to captain in July 1945 and ordered back to Cherry Point.
 There, he joined VMF-913, another Corsair squadron, and learned that he had qualified for a regular commission.
 In March 1946, he was assigned to Marine Corps Air Station El Toro in southern California.
 He volunteered for service with the occupation in North China, believing it would be a short tour.
 He joined VMF-218 (another Corsair squadron), which was based at Nanyuan Field near Beijing, in December 1946, and flew patrol missions until VMF-218 was transferred to Guam in March 1947.

 In December 1948, Glenn was re-posted to NAS Corpus Christi as a student at the Naval School of All-Weather Flight before becoming a flight instructor.
 In July 1951, he traveled to the Amphibious Warfare School at Marine Corps Base Quantico in northern Virginia for a six-month course.
 He then joined the staff of the commandant of the Marine Corps Schools.
-He maintained his proficiency (and flight pay) by flying on weekends and was only allowed four hours of flying time per month.
+He maintained his proficiency (and flight pay) by flying on weekends, although he was only allowed four hours of flying time per month.
 He was promoted to major in July 1952.
 Glenn received the World War II Victory Medal, American Campaign Medal, Asiatic-Pacific Campaign Medal (with one star), Navy Occupation Service Medal (with Asia clasp), and the China Service Medal for his efforts.